fians/Waves/README.md

 4. Go to Waves directory and just start Situs server (`situs server`).
 5. Then visit [http://localhost:4000/](http://localhost:4000/) on your browser.

+## Notes

+Waves has been moved to new repository.
+This happen because the company cannot maintain this library anymore and they are trusting me to do it.
+They also give all the copyright to me, so Waves is re-licensed into MIT license to give more flexibility.

 ## License
-Waves created by [Alfiana Sibuea](http://fian.my.id), and released under [BSD license](https://github.com/fians/Waves/blob/master/LICENSE).
+Waves created by [Alfiana Sibuea](http://fian.my.id), and released under [MIT license](https://github.com/fians/Waves/blob/master/LICENSE).

-Copyright 2014 Publicis Indonesia, PT.
+Copyright (c) 2014 Alfiana E. Sibuea.
 All rights reserved.